-For more information before your visit, you can go to:
+For more information before your visit, you can go here:

 Are your friends constantly talking about “being fat”?
 Are you confused about what is healthy eating or what is a healthy weight for you?
-Its no surprise- there is a lot of confusing information out there!
+It's no surprise- there is a lot of confusing information out there!
 Plus, many adults may have outdated or distorted views of what is healthy.
 Come see us at the Teen Center if you are worried.
-In the meantime a great place to start reading is this handout from the National Eating Disorder Association just for teens:

 BMI (Body Mass Index):

 Did you know almost half of the respondents in a recent survey of public and private high school students said they had been the victims of bullying?
-If you would like to read more go to:
+If you would like to read more click here.

 Teens often do not get the help they need for depression and suicide.
 If you feel sad a lot or have had thoughts about hurting yourself you could be depressed.

-If you are in crisis talk to a safe adult right away or: Call 1-800-273-TALK
+If you are in crisis talk to a safe adult right away.
+You can also call 1-800-273-TALK or click here.

 DRINKING and DRIVING: